tariqdweik/arcadedb/README.md

 ## What Arcade has more than OrientDB

 - ArcadeDB saves every type and property name in the dictionary to compress the record by storing only the names ids
+- ArcadeDB asynchronous API automatically balance the load on the available cores
 - ArcadeDB is much Faster
 - ArcadeDB uses much less RAM
 - ArcadeDB allows to execute operation in asynchronously way (by using `.async()`).